Middle School Curriculum

 Performing Arts

 RPCS believes that technology can foster and ignite some of the most creative ideas.
-With the Middle School laptop and iPad programs and a dedicated innovation space, we offer students endless ways to be curious and creative.
+With the Middle School laptop and Chromebook programs and a dedicated innovation space, we offer students endless ways to be curious and creative.
 Our technology program provides tools that are completely integrated into our classrooms and supports learning across all content areas.
 This integration provides students with purposeful access to research tools, digital libraries, and creative resources.

 Our innovation space provides a dedicated makerspace filled with state-of-the-art 3-D printers, building tools, green screens, and materials for students to design and develop their ideas.
 The Middle School has a dedicated technology integrationist to help provide instruction and support for our youngest students, as well as learning opportunities and technology integration planning for our older students and faculty.